 Put some oil on the seal of the new oil filter

 Take out the new oil filter.
+These are the part numbers:

 You want to put a little oil on the new oil filter seal, so that it will create a nice seal.
 Use your finger or a rag to wipe a sheen of oil around the circumference of the new oil filter seal.

-Install the new oil filter
+Install the new oil filter.

 Put the new oil filter on and tighten it.
 When you feel resistance, go another 1/2-3/4 turn or so.